ForgeRock/forgeops/docker/openidm/README.md

 The ForgeRock IDM builds have been moved upstream to the idm/ project.
 See https://stash.forgerock.org/projects/OPENIDM/repos/openidm/browse

-These idm images are published to bintray.
-See https://bintray.com/forgerock/public/forgerock:idm
+These idm images are published to gcr.io.
+See gcr.io/forgerock-io/idm